jiwon-seattle/Tic-tac-toe-React-redux/README.md

 `react-hot-loader`

-### 1. react redux
+### 2. react redux

 <img src="src/img/reduxDiagram.png" width="300px" />

 `Redux` is a popular JavaScript library for managing the state of your application.
-Since react consists of many components and it is easy to get complicated.
+Since react consists of many components, it is easy to get complicated.
 It's good to use to manage state updates per actions.

 Called SET_WINNER, SET_TURN, RESET dispatches in TicTacToe and CLICK_CELL in Td component.

-When attemp to get turn props from store, I encounterd below error.
+When attempt to get turn props from store, I encounterd below error.

 <img src="src/img/error.png" width="560px" />